 The opening credits are actually the full credits, run at the beginning to set up an elaborate joke on the viewing audience.
 At the intermission, music begins playing and goes on just long enough for viewers to think it's a real intermission and get up, only to have the movie abruptly reappear, forcing them to return to their seats.
-At the end, an apparent fourth wall break causes the movie to cut to the same intermission music, but this time it runs for more than ten minutes before the movie simply ends without credits, leading viewers to sit in their seats (having been tricked by the intermission) until it runs out and then be puzzled why there are no end credits - specially as the ending is abrupt and weird.
+At the end, an apparent fourth wall break causes the physical film to run out and be held over by the same intermission music (with no picture), but this time it runs for three minutes before the movie simply ends without credits, leading viewers to sit in their seats (having been tricked by the intermission) until it runs out and then be puzzled why there are no end credits - specially as the ending is abrupt and weird.

 The Life And Death Of Peter Sellers has an Animated Credits Opening covering the first stretch of the credits set to "What's New Pussycat?" and featuring loads and loads of animated Peter Sellers gadding about.
 It's inspired by the opening titles of many of Peter Sellers' actual films...but it's also light and funny to deliberately contrast with the mostly-miserable story of a mostly-miserable man that follows.

 Live Action TV

 Red Dwarf had something like this in the first two seasons, with a slow sweep across the Red Dwarf, and portentous music which led many first-time viewers to expect something serious and dark before launching into the opening music with guitar rock and visuals of the wacky things the Boys from the Dwarf went through.
 We lost that opening-of-the-opening after season two, going straight into the theme and wacky visuals.
 The ominous music remains the eponymous ship's Leitmotif.

 Monty Python's Flying Circus loved this trope, particularly in later seasons when they frequently set out to subvert not just the structure of the typical comedy sketch, but also the structure of television programmes themselves.